musakanneh/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
+# ALx System Engineeringm Devops
 ## Overview
-This is second alx school project.
+This is second alx-holberton school project.
 It consists of two sets of shell scripting -the bacis and permissions implementations.
 The project combines the concepts of software engineering and Information Technology.

 ### Dev tools and IDE used
 [Vim](https://www.vim.org/)